galadril/Xam.Plugin.SimpleBottomDrawer/README.md

 # Xam.Plugin.SimpleBottomDrawer
-Just a nice and simple BottomDrawer for your Xamarin Forms project
+Just a nice and simple BottomDrawer for your Xamarin Forms project, like how it is implemented on Google Maps.

 # Setup